Skip to main content

 1. Ensure all required environment variables are set in the root .env (see Build Environments)

-2. Build the agent: cd packages/agent && bun build
+2. Build the agent: cd packages/agent && bun run build

 3. Run tests: cd packages/agent && bun run test

-4. Start the compiled output: cd packages/agent && bun start
+4. Start the compiled output: cd packages/agent && bun run start

 5. Verify Telegram webhook delivery status

-7. Monitor process uptime and memory usage via PM2
+7. Monitor process uptime and memory usage through the selected host or process manager

 8. Confirm blockchain RPC connectivity and error rates in Pino structured logs